cznewt/runtime-mixins/README.md

 ## Installation

 Add mixins you want use to your `jsonnetfile.json` definition and run the `jb` command.
-Mixins use `grafana-builder` library, so don't forget to include it as well.
+Runtime mixins rely on `grafana-builder` library, so don't forget to install it as well.

 ```
 {